rooftops, church tower with trees in coimbra

 4. Fado Music originated in Coimbra

-cobblestone street with bronze sculpture of fado guitar found in coimbra in portugal
+cobblestone street with bronze sculpture of fado guitar found in visiting coimbra in portugal

 In the historic centre of Coimbra, you’ll find many live music performances in many restaurants and bars in the city.

-If you want to ensure you see a show, book your dates to watch a live Fado show while sipping on a glass of Port wine from the famous Douro Valley.
+What to do in Coimbra Portugal: watch a live Fado show!
+Book your dates and it includes sipping on a glass of Port wine from the famous Douro Valley.

 5. The delicious food and drink in Coimbra

 Tiny tascas, or budget eateries are everywhere in Baixa- the historic neighbourhood.
 There may be 7 to 10 tables only.
-One person working the restaurant and one chef.
+One person works in the restaurant and one chef.
 It’s quaint and cozy.

 Coimbra is also known for its wine, such as the Bairrada and Dão wines, which I had in a very big Sangaria!
 Yum!